veinthroughleng/taco-cloud-config/README.md

  eureka:
    config: config for eureka client

+ admin:
+   config: config of which endpoints from actuator/* are exposed for Admin client

  admin-eureka:
    config: config for eureka clients to serve their username/password to admin server, who consumes their actuator endpoint
  jwt: